IEEE-ManCSC/Roadmap-Template/README.md

 This step is the most critical one.
 It's like all the above steps prepare the learner to this one, building large-scale projects.

 Each project must be:
-- Large-scaled Project, not just a simple task.
+- Larged-scale project that helps the learner to build up his/her portfolio, not just a simple task.
 - Challenging, building the porject only must add more skills & knowledge to the learner.
 - Based on Market's Needs, the project must be on-demand and related to society in which the roadmap is created.
 - Detailed, all the project details must be mentioned in a clear way to make it easier on the learner to understand the project.